CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Protocol department.

-General Counsel(General Council).
-Appointed by the President and confirmed by the Senate, pursuant to an amendment to the Intelligence Powers Act of 1997.
-Reported only to the director and the first deputy
+General Counsel(General Counsel).
+Pursuant to the Intelligence Powers Act Amendment of 1997, he is appointed by the President and confirmed by the Senate.
+Reports only to the director and first deputy

 director of the CIA.
-He is a legal adviser to the director on all matters relating to the activities of the CIA.
-Heads the department of the general adviser, whose employees monitor the observance of the employees of the department by the Constitution and laws, as well as existing rules and regulations.
-About 90 lawyers currently work in this department.
+Serves as legal advisor to the director on all matters relating to the activities of the CIA.
+Heads the Office of the General Counsel, whose staff ensures that department employees comply with the Constitution and laws, as well as applicable rules and regulations.
+Currently, this department employs about 90 lawyers.

-Congressional Relations Department(Congressional Affairs).
-As you might guess, he is responsible for the CIA's contacts with American legislators.
+Congressional Relations Office(Congressional Affairs).
+As you might guess, he is responsible for the CIA’s contacts with American legislators.

 Public Relations Department(Public Affairs).
 Responsible for working with the media, politicians and the general public.
-Consists of two divisions: on work with mass media and on public relations.
+Consists of two divisions: media relations and public relations.

-The Media Affairs Division is responsible for bringing "accurate information about the CIA, its mission, and the agency's contributions to national security" to the American public.
+The Media Relations Branch is responsible for bringing to the American public "accurate information about the CIA, its mission, and the contributions of Agency personnel to national security."
 In other words, his task is to create a favorable image of the CIA in the American media.
-To do this, the department's employees work daily with journalists, prepare and distribute press releases and other similar materials.
-Maintaining the CIA website on the Internet is also part of their function.
+To achieve this, department employees work daily with journalists, prepare and distribute press releases and other similar materials.
+Maintaining the CIA website on the Internet is also part of their functions.

-In addition, the department analyzes publications and public statements about the CIA in the American and foreign media, reporting on the results to the director of the CIA and other leaders of the Office.
-At the same time, special attention is paid to those publications that may jeopardize the exposure of CIA agents.
+In addition, the department analyzes publications and public statements about the CIA in American and foreign media, reporting the results to the Director of the CIA and other heads of the Agency.
+In this case, special attention is paid to those publications that may jeopardize the exposure of CIA agents.

-The public relations staff is responsible for answering letters, faxes, phone calls to the Office, giving lectures about the CIA and its role in the Intelligence Community in colleges, universities, other institutions and organizations, etc.
+Public Affairs staff respond to Department letters, faxes, telephone calls, and give lectures about the CIA and its role in the Intelligence Community at colleges, universities, other institutions and organizations, and the like.

 Inspector General.
 Appointed by the President and confirmed by the Senate.
-Reported directly to the director and first deputy director of the CIA.
-He heads the department of the inspector general, which is engaged in conducting disciplinary checks and internal investigations of the activities of the CIA units.
-The inspector general's department has its own budget and autonomous (within the CIA) personnel apparatus.
-From April 2002 to March 2009, John L. Helgerson served as Inspector General of the CIA.
+Reports directly to the Director and First Deputy Director of the CIA.
+He heads the Office of the Inspector General, which conducts disciplinary reviews and internal investigations of the activities of CIA units.
+The Inspector General's Office has its own budget and autonomous (within the CIA) personnel apparatus.
+John L. Helgerson served as CIA Inspector General from April 2002 to March 2009.
 This post is currently vacant.

-Assistant Director of Military Affairs(Associate Director for Military Affairs).
+Assistant Director for Military Affairs(Associate Director for Military Affairs).

 Head of information service(Chief Information Officer).

-Equal Employment Division(Equal Employment Opportunity).
-Its functions largely coincide with the functions of the previous department (in most other US intelligence agencies, these two structures are combined).
-Ensures that CIA personnel are not discriminated against in any way.
+Equal Employment Opportunity Division(Equal Employment Opportunity).
+Its functions largely coincide with the functions of the previous department (in most other US intelligence agencies these two structures are combined).
+Ensures that CIA employees are not subject to any discrimination.

 Department of Political and Corporate Coordination(Policy and Corporate Coordination).

-The headquarters of the CIA is located in the small town of Langley, Virginia, located near Washington.
-On October 20, 1998, President Clinton named it the George W. Bush Intelligence Center.
-On April 26, 1999, a solemn ceremony was held on this occasion, which was attended by CIA officials, senior officials of the American administration, former directors and deputy directors of the CIA, as well as the hero of the occasion - former US President George W. Bush, along with his wife Barbara, members family and friends.
+The CIA headquarters is located in the small town of Langley, Virginia, located near Washington.
+On October 20, 1998, by decree of President Clinton, it was named the George W. Bush Intelligence Center.
+On April 26, 1999, a solemn ceremony was held on this occasion, which was attended by CIA employees, senior officials of the American administration, former directors and deputy directors of the CIA, as well as the hero of the occasion himself - former US President George H. W. Bush, together with his wife Barbara, members family and friends.

-Of course, such a high honor is given to George W. Bush, not so much as the former director of the CIA, who held this post for a year, but as the president under whom the United States won a complete and final victory in the Cold War.
-President Clinton's letter, read by CIA Director George Tenet during his speech at the ceremony, made this clear:
+Of course, such a high honor is given to George W. Bush not so much as the former director of the CIA, who held this post for a year, but as the president under whom the United States won a complete and final victory in the Cold War.
+A letter from President Clinton, read by CIA Director George Tenet during his speech at the ceremony, stated this quite clearly:

 “Dear George!

-I want to join the men and women of the Intelligence Community - and all Americans - in welcoming you as our nation has decided to rename the Central Intelligence Agency complex the "George Bush Intelligence Center."
+I want to join the men and women of the Intelligence Community—and all Americans—in welcoming you as our nation decides to rename the Central Intelligence Agency complex the “George Bush Intelligence Center.”

-When you took office as Director of Central Intelligence in January 1976, the nation had just gone through one of the most turbulent times in its history.
+When you took office as Director of Central Intelligence in January 1976, the nation had just experienced one of the most turbulent periods in its history.
 Many Americans have lost faith in government.
-Many have asked if the CIA should continue to exist.
+Many asked whether the CIA should continue to exist.

 As a director, you have done a lot.
-You restored morale and discipline to the Office while publicly emphasizing the importance of intelligence to national security.
-You have also restored America's trust in the CIA and the rest of the Intelligence Community.
+You have restored morale and discipline to the Department while publicly emphasizing the importance of intelligence to national security.
+You have also restored American confidence in the CIA and the rest of the Intelligence Community.

-Of course, today we honor you not only as a former director: during your life in service to America, you served her not only as head of the Intelligence Community, but also as President, as the main user of intelligence.
+Of course, today we honor you not only as a former director: during your lifetime of service to America, you served it not only as the head of the Intelligence Community, but also as the President, as the main user of intelligence.
 As President, you stood for American leadership around the world - leadership for freedom and democracy, peace and prosperity.

-As you know, as President, I repeatedly turned to you for your wise advice, which was extremely useful to me.
-And I have been well served by the talented and competent men and women of the organizations that make up the Intelligence Community, which you have done so much to preserve and strengthen.
+As you know, as president, I repeatedly turned to you for your wise advice, which was extremely useful to me.
+And I have been well served by the talented and competent members of the organizations that make up the Intelligence Community, which you have done so much to preserve and strengthen.

-On behalf of all Americans, I want to thank you for your patriotism and leadership, and I want to extend my warmest congratulations to you on receiving this tribute of appreciation.
+On behalf of all Americans, I want to thank you for your patriotism and leadership, and I want to convey to you my warmest congratulations on receiving this tribute.

-Well, it remains only to envy the Americans - they know how to pay tribute to their former leaders for their contribution to the greatness and prosperity of the United States, instead of spitting on their memory in a revelatory frenzy, as has been customary in our country in recent decades.
+Well, one can only envy the Americans - they know how to pay tribute to their former leaders for their contribution to the greatness and prosperity of the United States, instead of spitting on their memory in a frenzy of revelation, as has been customary in our country in recent decades.

-But back to the story of the CIA headquarters.
-Compared to the harsh rules of the USSR (and today's Russia), the American approach to secrecy looks a little frivolous.
+However, let's return to the story about the CIA headquarters.
+Compared to the harsh rules of the USSR (and even today's Russia), the American approach to issues of secrecy looks a little frivolous.
 It is not surprising that some Russian readers have erroneous ideas about this.
-In particular, about the fact that the CIA residence in Langley is accessible to outside visitors and there are almost organized excursions for onlookers from the street.
+In particular, that the CIA residence in Langley is accessible to outside visitors and that excursions are almost organized there for onlookers from the street.
 In fact, American openness to secrecy has its limits.
-In particular, only those who are entitled to it on duty can enter the headquarters of the CIA.
-Nevertheless, open American sources allow us to describe it in sufficient detail.
+In particular, only those who are required to do so due to their duty can enter the CIA headquarters.
+However, open American sources allow us to describe it in sufficient detail.

-The CIA complex at Langley consists of two buildings - the old one and the new one.
-The decision to build the CIA residence at Langley was made by President Truman, but this idea was put into practice already in the presidency of Eisenhower.
-The building was designed in the mid 1950s. by the New York firm of Garrison and Abramovich, which had previously completed the design of the UN building in New York.
-The foundation stone was laid on November 3, 1959, and construction was completed in November 1963.
-The building is built of concrete and looks like a university campus.
+The CIA complex at Langley consists of two buildings - an old one and a new one.
+The decision to build a CIA residence in Langley was made by President Truman, but this idea was put into practice during Eisenhower's presidency.
+The building was designed in the mid-1950s. the New York firm of Harrison and Abramovich, which had previously completed the design of the UN building in New York.
+The first stone of its foundation was laid on November 3, 1959, and construction was completed in November 1963.
+The building is made of concrete and resembles a university campus in appearance.
 The usable area of its premises is 1,400,000 square feet.

-Together with him, the building of the assembly hall was also built.
+The assembly hall building was also built along with it.
 It is a free-standing domed structure connected to the old headquarters building by an underground corridor.
-Its 7,000-square-foot auditorium seats 650 people.
+Its 7,000 square foot auditorium seats 650 people.

 The new CIA headquarters building was designed in the early 1980s.
-Detroit architectural and engineering firm Smith, Hinchman & Grylls.
+Detroit architectural and engineering firm Smith, Hinchman and Grylls.
 Construction began in May 1984.
-The foundation stone was laid on November 1, 1985 by then US Vice President George W. Bush.
-The occupancy of the new building began in June 1988, and by March 1991 it was fully completed.
+The foundation stone was laid on November 1, 1985 by then US Vice President George H. W. Bush.
+Occupancy of the new building began in June 1988 and was completely completed by March 1991.
 The new building is a steel and glass structure.
-It adjoins the western facade of the old building and consists of two six-story towers connected by a four-story inner building.
+It is adjacent to the western facade of the old building and consists of two six-story towers connected by a four-story internal building.
 Its usable area is 1,100,000 square feet.

-When approaching the CIA complex, you can see three monuments.
-At the main entrance to the old building is a copy of the statue of Nathan Hale, erected in 1973, the original of which was made by the famous American sculptor of the early 20th century Belaya Lyon Pratt for the state of Connecticut.
-Nathan Hale, a veteran of the Revolutionary War, a captain in the American army, was captured and hanged by the British in 1776 while on a reconnaissance mission.
+As you approach the CIA complex, you can see three monuments.
+At the main entrance to the old building there is a copy of the statue of Nathan Hale, installed in 1973, the original of which was made by the famous American sculptor of the early 20th century Bela Lyon Pratt for the state of Connecticut.
+Nathan Hale, a Revolutionary War captain in the American Army, was captured and hanged by the British in 1776 while on a reconnaissance mission.

-At the northeast corner of the new building is the sculpture "Kryptos", made by James Sanborn, which is a kind of stele in the form of a paper scroll on which a cipher text is carved.
-Finally, at the southwestern entrance to the CIA, there is a composition dedicated to the fall of the Berlin Wall, opened on December 18, 1992 and symbolizing the US victory in the Cold War.
+At the northeast corner of the new building there is a sculpture “Kryptos”, made by James Sanborn, which is a kind of stele in the form of a paper scroll on which encrypted text is carved.
+Finally, at the southwest entrance to the CIA there is a composition dedicated to the fall of the Berlin Wall, opened on December 18, 1992 and symbolizing the US victory in the Cold War.

 Engraved on the wall of the main lobby of the old building is a saying from the Bible: